akka/akka/CONTRIBUTING.md

 ## Java APIs in Akka

-Akka, aims to keep 100% feature parity between the various language DSLs.
+Akka, aims to keep 100% feature parity between the Java and Scala.
 Implementing even the API for Java in Scala has proven the most viable way to do it, as long as you keep the following in mind:

-1. Keep entry points separated in `javadsl` and `scaladsl` unless changing existing APIs which for historical and binary compatibility reasons does not have this subdivision.
+1. Keep entry points separated in `javadsl` and `scaladsl` unless changing existing APIs which for historical and binary compatibility reasons do not have this subdivision.

-1. Have methods in the `javadsl` package delegate to the methods in the Scala API.
+1. Have methods in the `javadsl` package delegate to the methods in the Scala API, or the common internal implementation.
    The Akka Stream Scala instances for example have a `.asJava` method to convert to the `akka.stream.javadsl` counterparts.

 1. When using Scala `object` instances, offer a `getInstance()` method and add a sealed abstract class (to support Scala 2.11) to get the return type.
+See `akka.Done` for an example.

-1. When the Scala API contains an `apply` method, use `create` for Java users.
+1. When the Scala API contains an `apply` method, use `create` or `of` for Java users.

-1. Do not nest Scala `object`s more than two levels (as access from Java becomes weird)
+1. Do not nest Scala `object`s more than two levels.

+1. Do not define traits nested in other classes or in objects deeper than one level.

 1. Be careful to convert values within data structures (eg. for `scala.Long` vs. `java.lang.Long`, use `scala.Long.box(value)`)